yousefelassal/quote-cron/README.md

 > If you correct your mind, the rest of your life will fall into place.

 > If you are going to achieve excellence in big things, you develop the habit in little matters.
 Excellence is not an exception; it is a prevailing attitude.

+> It is difficult to achieve a spirit of genuine cooperation as long as people remain indifferent to the feelings and happiness of others.